SilverLinings89/Waveguide/Progress.md

 Result storage: From now on, I will begin generating outputs, that are relevant for my dissertation.
 To that end, I will introduce a storage system.
 It is a folder with subfolders.
 The folders are called artifacts.
 Everytime I produce some result, the artifact gets put in a new folder and numbered.
 I can then reference the generated data as an artifact id.
 For example, the performance differences on the two systems are artifact 1.
 I store these locally and sometimes back them up in the data archive and cloud storage.

 The jobs crashed again.
 As a mitigation, I will now replace MPI_COMM_WORLD on the neighborsurfaces with the smaller communicators, which is better anyway.
+I just noticed, however, that the MPI failures only occur on level three and there, the local communicator is MPI_COMM_WORLD because everyone contributes ...